NYC Fashion Marketing

 Applications will be accepted starting on January 15, 2022.

 MEET THE PROGRAM DIRECTOR

 As a doctoral student and senior teaching assistant at the University of North Carolina at Greensboro, Dr. Martinez-Novoa was honored with the Outstanding Graduate Teaching Assistant award.
-Her research interests include the social psychological aspects of dress, negative aspects of consumption, and Hispanics/Latinos consumption practices.
+Her research interests include the social-psychological aspects of dress, negative aspects of consumption, and consumption practices of Hispanics/Latinos.

 Before joining Marymount, Dr. Martinez-Novoa taught courses such as Survey of History Costume, Social Psychology of Dress, and Internship in Consumer, Apparel, and Retail Studies, and did consulting for a market research firm.
 Presently, she teaches a variety of courses including The Business of Fashion, Global Fashion Business, and International Marketing and is the faculty advisor for the Fashion Marketing Student Association and Spoon University.